Pay-to-Play Alert: Europe Books / Europa Edizioni / Vertigo Publishing House / Gruppo Albatros Il Filo

 “Co-production” equals pay-to-play.
 “May or may not” usually equals pretty much always.

 Writers who submit to Europe Books, or are solicited to submit (EB seems to be active in that regard) are told that they must buy 200 copies of their own books–not at discount, but at cover price, with amounts running into four figures.
 Publication happens only upon payment in full.
-The order form is part of the contract:
+The order form is part of the contract (which I can’t link to here, because it’s an un-editable PDF and includes the name and book title of the author who shared it with me):

 Self-purchase requirements are a common way for vanity publishers to dodge the vanity label.
 It’s not an upfront fee, it’s just you buying your own books!
 But whether you pay upfront or after the fact, the bottom line is that you must give your publisher cash in order to be published.

-Note also the promise of a refund if 500 copies sell (those sales, of course, exclude ebooks and any copies bought by the author).
+Note also, in the screenshot above, the promise of a refund if 500 copies sell (those sales, of course, exclude ebooks and the 200 copies bought by the author).
 Where fee-based publishers promise refunds, the benchmark has been set where it is because it’s almost never reached.

 Other EB contract lowlights: 10% net royalties on electronic editions, sales reports just once a year and only on request, a two-year contract term with no possibility of renewal, and the ability of the author to cancel at any time.
 While that might sound good, the latter two provisions emphasize that it’s all about the (upfront) money: once the writer has paid in full, EB has received its profit, and any sales are gravy.
 It thus has no need for an extended claim on the books themselves.